 This isn’t always true or even the most productive way to reach your goals.
 Liss cardio has passed the test of time for a reason.

 In this article, we’ll go over the pros, cons, and benefits of liss cardio.
 The best workouts to do, how to do them, who should do them, and how liss cardio is different than HIIT cardio.

 What Is Liss Cardio

-The common theme between these activities are that none of them are strenuous, a liss fitness plan won’t include any exercises that test your strength or endurance
+The common theme between these activities is that none of them are strenuous, a liss fitness plan won’t include any exercises that test your strength or endurance.

-A good way to tell if you’re working at to high of an intensity is whether or not you can have talk while working out.
+A good way to tell if you’re working at too high of intensity is whether or not you can have a talk while working out.
 Liss exercises shouldn’t raise your breathing rate to a point where you can’t hold a conversation while you’re performing the exercise.

 You simply start the exercise and continue at a slow pace for 30 to 60 minutes without starting and stopping or changing intensity levels.